Eisenmonoxid/EMXHookingLibrary/README.md

 Uses the "BigNum.lua" library.
 Special thanks to the authors!

 ## Usage
 Include the file "emxhooklib.bin" in your map folder and load it with Script.Load() in the global map script.
-Then you call the function "EMXHookLibrary.InitAdressEntity()" and after that, you can use the exported methods however you like.
+Then you call the function "EMXHookLibrary.InitAdressEntity()" and after that, you can use the exported methods (listed below) however you like.
 ```
 (If you use the function argument EMXHookLibrary.InitAdressEntity(true), you can use the savegame-override
 and do not have to worry about resetting all values when the player closes the map!)